Health and Travel Alerts Learn More Left arrow

 Alberobello

-If you decide to make a trip to UNESCO-heritage-listed Alberobello village, just under an hour due north of Taranto, it’s a wonderful place to acquaint yourself with Apulia’s rustic larder.
+If you decide to make a trip to UNESCO-heritage-listed Alberobello village, just under an hour due north of Taranto.
+It’s one of the best places to visit in Italy for first-timers to acquaint yourself with Apulia’s rustic larder.

 Book on to a half-day tour, and after taking in the famous conical “Trulli” dwellings that are a symbol of this region, you’ll finish with a tasting at a local farm to delve deeper into Italian food culture.